-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator

-This indicator highlights the extent

-of water produced which does not earn the utility any revenue.
-This is

-computed as: Difference between

-total water produced (ex-treatment

-plant) and total water sold expressed

-as a percentage of total water

-a) Consumption which is authorized

-but not billed, such as public stand

-posts;

-b) Apparent losses such as illegal

-Extent of Non-Revenue water connections, water theft and

-Water % metering inaccuracies; Thromde Level Quarterly
+Indicator Unit Definition J r Minimum f measurement indicator frequency of of performance Extent of Non- Revenue Water % This indicator highlights the extent of water produced which does not earn the utility any revenue.
+This is computed as: Difference between total water produced (ex-treatment plant) and total water sold expressed as a percentage of total water produced.
+NRW comprises - a) Consumption which is authorized but not billed, such as public stand posts; b) Apparent losses such as illegal water connections, water theft and metering inaccuracies; Thromde Level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[(a- b)/a)100] Department Remarks Total water produced and put into the transmission and distribution Million liters per day (or) Refer Refer Note Engineering Dept Daily quantities to be measured through metering, and records should be maintained.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =[(a- b)/a)100] Department Remarks a) Total water produced and put into the transmission and distribution system Million liters per day (or) month 409 32.03% Engineering Dept. Daily quantities to be measured through metering, and records should be maintained.
 Total supply for the month should be based on aggregate of daily quantum.
 Only treated water input into the distribution system should be measured.
 If water is distributed from multiple points, aggregate of that quantity should be considered.
 This quantum should include water purchased directly from any other sources and put into the distribution system, if any.
-Water may have been purchased from neighboring THROMDEs, a) system month Note 1 2 Engineering Dept. Cantonment Boards, etc.
+Water may have been purchased from neighboring THROMDEs, Cantonment Boards, etc.

 SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[(a- b)/a)100] Department Remarks million liters per day (or) Refer Actual volume of water supplied to customers who are billed for the water provided.
+Data Required for calculation Unit Input data As of June 2014 =[(a- b)/a)100] Department Remarks b) Total water sold million liters per day (or) month 278 Engineering Dept. Actual volume of water supplied to customers who are billed for the water provided.
 Ideally, this should be the aggregate volume of water consumed as per which consumers have been billed.
-However, in the absence of a complete and functionally effective metering regimen, alternate methods of measurement need to be evolved, with lower but acceptable levels b) Total water sold month Note 1 Engineering Dept. of reliability.
+However, in the absence of a complete and functionally effective metering regimen, alternate methods of measurement need to be evolved, with lower but acceptable levels of reliability.